netbox-community/netbox-zero-to-hero/modules/8-what-about-virtualization/8-what-about-virtualization.md

 # Introduction

 Hello and welcome to module 8 of the NetBox 'Zero-to-Hero' course.
 In [Module 7: Automate All the Things!](../7-automate-all-the-things/7-automate-all-the-things.md), Eric used Ansible to extract data from NetBox and then use that data to automate the creation of basic device configurations for the WAN Router (Cisco IOS) and the Access Switch (Juniper JunOS), at the new Brisbane branch office.
-The IT Manager has now decided that as there are going to be two data scientists working out of the Brisbane office, it makes sense to have a Database server located on premises there.

-In this module, Susan will add the required physical servers for the VMWare Vsphere cluster, create the cluster and add the Virtual Machine that will run the PostgreSQL server.
-She will do all this via the Web Interface.
+The IT Manager has now decided that as there are going to be two data scientists working out of the new Brisbane office, it makes sense to have a Database server located on premises there, along with a local file and print server.
+In this video, Network Engineer Susan will add the required physical servers for the VMware vSphere cluster, create the cluster and add the Virtual Machines for the servers.
+She will also define the services including the protocol and port numbers that will be running on the VM servers, and all of this will be done via the web interface.

 By the end of this module you will be able to:
 - Describe how NetBox models Virtualization, including Cluster Types, Clusters, Platforms, VM's and VM Interfaces
+- Describe how to model network applications associated with devices and/or virtual machines, along with specific IP addresses
-- Use the web interface to manually add Virtualization data, including bulk uploading larger amounts of data where required
+- Use the web interface to manually add Virtualization and service data, including bulk uploading larger amounts of data where required

 ## Get Hands On
 If you'd like to follow along with the examples used in this course, it's super easy to do, and you have a few options: